Rice Krispie Treats No Marshmallows No Peanut Butter Recipe (Healthy & Vegan Options)

 However, here are some reasons to skip Marshmallow and Peanut Butter.
 While still getting the perfect treats.

-• Marshmallow-Free Option: If you’re vegetarian, vegan, or just avoiding gelatin, which most marshmallows contain, then you’ll appreciate this rice krispie treats without Marshmallows or peanut Butter.
+• Marshmallow-Free Option: If you’re vegetarian, vegan, or just avoiding gelatin, which most marshmallows contain, then you’ll appreciate this vegan rice krispie treats without marshmallows recipe.

 • Peanut-Free: It’s good for those who are allergic to nuts or kids who go to nut-free schools; this is a safe treat that still tastes good.